Make the best senior care decision

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-Knight, S. & Edwards, V. (2008, June).
+Knight, S. and Edwards, V. (2008, July).
 In the company of wolves: The physical, social, and psychological benefits of dog ownership.
 Journal of Aging and Health.

 Richeson, N.E.
 (2003, November 1).
 Effects of animal-assisted therapy on agitated behaviors and social interactions of older adults with dementia.
 American Journal of Alzheimer’s Disease and Other Dementias.